 ShopAppy.com, which has already launched in 150 towns in the UK, was created four years ago to provide an alternative way for places and small businesses to compete with online retail giants, allowing customers to book events and experiences as well as browse and buy local products online.

 Do you work collaboratively with other businesses?
-Could you combine and cross sell products increasing your businesses reach to a new audience?
-For example if you are a clothes shop could you work with a local jeweller to cross sell across your channels.
+Could you combine and cross-sell products, increasing your businesses reach to a new audience?
+For example, if you are a clothes shop could you work with a local jeweler to cross-sell across your channels?